callmemiku/proto-sync-plugin/README.md

     services = listOf("service name 1", "service name 2")
     //tells how deep to clone your repo depth = 3
+    //rules are relation of current branch of project to branch in proto repo rules = mapOf("master" to "main")
+    //default branch to go if there's no rule defaultBranch = "dev"
+    //optional parameter which allows to add prefix to branches created with commitChangeRequest task autoBranchPrefix = "test-prefix"
 }
 ```